abtt-decompiled/analysis/analysis.md

 - Issues with tempIDs from a central authority
 - Issues with the central authority having the phone number
 - Changes from 1.0.0 to 1.0.1
+- Difficulties with an eventual Apple/Google upgrade (and confusion in communication on this point)

 ## Changes